IanP105/Fox-2D/README.md

 # Fox-2D

-## Section header
+## Overview
-This is a simple 2D platformer style game created with Unity.
-It consists of three levels and was created in one semester as a software engineering project in graduate school.
-It is complete with movement mechanics and level progression.
+This is a simple 2D-platformer style game made with the Unity engnie.
+It consists of three levels and is complete with movement mechanics and level progression.
+The game has a title screen, level selection menu, options menu, and pause menu.
+Each level has a different set of obstacles, different appearance, and different background music.
+The goal of the game is to reach the end of each level by using the movement mechanics provided.
+This includes moving from side to side, jumping, and crouching.

-Check releases section for the windows and mac binaries with which to play the game, these are the compiled versions.
-The source code you can see, however, is the uncompiled version that can be edited in the Unity editor.
+This game was created in one school semester as part of a graduate-level software engineering project.
+The full project report can be found in the file named "CSC-550 Group Project [D5 REVISION].pdf" in the root of this repo.
+It contains documentation, reporting, testing, and more.

+## Getting Started
+To play the game, check the "Releases" page for both the Windows and Mac executable files.
+Simply download the compressed folder, extract it, and run the program within.

+To view and modify the source code, however, you will need to download the game in it's uncompiled "project" state.
+In other words, download or clone the repo using the "<> Code" button above.
+Once the entire project has been downloaded and extracted, it can then be imported into the Unity editor.

-The game was written on version "2021.3.13f1 LTS" and has been confirmed to work up to at least version "2021.3.19f1 LTS"
+This game was written on version "2021.3.13f1 LTS" of the Unity editor, and has been confirmed to work up to at least version "2021.3.19f1 LTS".

-When importing into Unity editor on Windows, there may be this warning:
+When importing the project into Unity editor on a Windows system, there may be the following warning:
-"Build Target MacStandaloneSupport is not supported.
+> Build Target MacStandaloneSupport is not supported.
 Support for build target platform 'MacStandaloneSupport' is not installed.
-Switch to WindowsStandaloneSupport or exit Unity?"
+Switch to WindowsStandaloneSupport or exit Unity?
-NOTE that it is safe to click "SwitchTarget" button.
+To continue, just click the "SwitchTarget" button.

+## Asset Credits
+All textures and sound effects used in this game are a part of the following Unity package: https://assetstore.unity.com/packages/2d/characters/sunny-land-103349

+All background music used throughout the game originates from this playlist: https://youtube.com/playlist?list=PLPBrp0Wr_HK9Sx4hh30feKyt6eSlEh3Zv

 ## Authors
 * [Ian Peña](https://github.com/IanP105)